Capstone-Team-Fast/fast-backend/README.md

 ## Milestone 5: Release Notes

 ### Routing algorithm:
+We tested the routing algorithm with real-data and fixed bugs as we encounter them.
+We've documented some of the code.
+Documentation still needs to be added to a couple of files.

 ### Backend:
 For Milestone 5, we finished linking our routing app and the main backend for api requests.
 In doing so, we added a new model: route_list.
 A route_list has a one to many relation with routes, so that we know what routes are generated together.
 We ran into issues with Django's Rest Framework Serializers.
 Having multiple nested serializers caused issues with the relations between the route_list, route, and client models.
 This was solved by saving the itinerary(clients) as JSON in the database.
 An added bonus to this structure, meant it was easy to keep the order of the itinerary.